Arabian Knight (character): Publication history

 Abdul Qamar first appeared in Incredible Hulk vol. 2 #257 (March 1981), and was created by Bill Mantlo (writer) and Al Milgrom (artist).

-"The Arabian Knight is a new character," said Schmidt namesake heir.
-"We've had the Arabian Knight before, but the last version of the Arabian Knight, I believe, was killed twice without explanation of how he came back between them.
-He was sort of an insulting stereotype."

 The successor (Navid Hashim) was created by Christos Gage and Mike Perkins.
 According to editor Andy Schmidt, "The old one had all the stereotypical trappings—the flying carpet and whatnot.
 And some of that stuff is incorporated into this new one, but hopefully in a less stereotypical way and not insulting.
 He's a fully fleshed out character.
 The other guy was just a visual stereotype with no real character behind him."
+In addition, Schmidt stated that "We've had the Arabian Knight before, but the last version of the Arabian Knight, I believe, was killed twice without explanation of how he came back between them.
+He was sort of an insulting stereotype."

 Fictional character biography

 Abdul Qamar

-Abdul Qamar, the first Arabian Knight, was a descendant of a legendary Muslim hero who had perished forcing the demons Gog and Magog back into their tomb.
-When the demons were later freed by an archeologist, Abdul found his ancestor's magical equipment inside the tomb, and became the Arabian Knight, once again sealing away the demons with help from the Hulk.
-He met Ghost Rider, and allied with him against the Water Wizard.
+Abdul Qamar, the first Arabian Knight, is the descendant of a legendary Muslim hero who was killed while forcing the demons Gog and Magog back into their tomb.
+When the demons are freed by an archeologist, Abdul finds his ancestor's magical equipment inside the tomb and becomes the Arabian Knight, sealing away the demons with help from the Hulk.

-He was also one of the heroes chosen by Death to represent her in the Contest of Champions against the Grandmaster, his teammates being Iron Man and Sabra.
-He overcame his dislike of the Israeli heroine to win their battle against She-Hulk, Captain Britain and Defensor.
+Arabian Knight is among the heroes chosen by Death to represent her in the Contest of Champions against the Grandmaster, his teammates being Iron Man and Sabra.
+He overcomes his dislike of Sabra to win their battle against She-Hulk, Captain Britain, and Defensor.

-Abdul later battled the Demon of the Dunes for the life of his son.

-The Arabian Knight was later revealed to be an agent of the clandestine international group The Pantheon.
-Posing as a member of the organization Desert Sword, he fought against Freedom Force. (it was originally stated that his children had been kidnapped by Desert Sword, who forced Abdul to work in their service).
-The Knight left the Pantheon following a disagreement with Achilles.
+The Arabian Knight is later revealed to be an agent of the Pantheon.
+Posing as a member of the organization Desert Sword, he fights against Freedom Force.
+However, Arabian Knight leaves the Pantheon following a disagreement with Achilles.

 Abdul died when Humus Sapien, a powerful mutant whose abilities are powered by the random draining of life from a large number of people, drained him of his life force.